patrickschur/language-detection/README.md

 ```

 ## __toString()
 Returns the top entrie of the result.
+Note the `echo` at the beginning.
 ```php
 echo $ld->detect('Das ist ein Test.');
 ```